jkellyphilly/random-learning/regex/README.md

 **Standard (non-global) matching**: `/zz/` matches the first two z's of 'pizzazz'.
 However, with **global matching**, `/zz/g` matches both sets of z's in pizzazz.

 The way that RegEx works is it reads left to right, kind of brute-force-y.
 Does the current character match?
 If yes, does the next one?
 So on and so forth until the entire RegEx pattern is matched... else, move on to the character *after* the first character in the sub-string we were just looking at.

+### Wildcard metacharacters
+`.` represents *any* character **except newline**.

+Note: this only matches **once**, and is not intended to be a "repeats one or more time".
+Any metacharacter given is treated as appearing once in the pattern unless told otherwise.